Eddy Piñeiro: 2019 season

-On May 6, 2019, Piñeiro was traded to the Chicago Bears in exchange for a conditional seventh-round pick in the 2021 NFL Draft, and he was one of nine participants in the Bears' 2019 summer kicking competition to replace Cody Parkey.
-The tryout was orchestrated by coach Matt Nagy to find a new kicker in the wake of the Bears' "Double-Doink" loss against the Philadelphia Eagles in the playoffs, when Parkey missed the game-winning field goal when the ball hit the upright and then bounced off the crossbar before falling to the ground.
+On May 6, 2019, Piñeiro was traded to the Chicago Bears in exchange for a conditional seventh-round pick in the 2021 NFL draft, and he was one of nine participants in the Bears' 2019 summer kicking competition to replace Cody Parkey.
+The tryout was orchestrated by coach Matt Nagy to find a new kicker in the wake of the Bears' "Double-Doink" loss against the Philadelphia Eagles in the Wild Card Round of the playoffs, when Parkey missed the game-winning field goal when the ball hit the upright and then bounced off the crossbar before falling to the ground.

-On August 24, in a preseason game against the Indianapolis Colts, Piñeiro connected on field goals from 21 yards and 58 yards away.
-He also went 2-for-2 on extra points.
-Piñeiro finished the 2019 preseason connecting on 8 of 9 field goals and 3 of 4 extra points.
-His misses included a 48-yard field goal attempt against the Carolina Panthers on August 8, 2019, and an extra point attempt that went very wide to the left against the Tennessee Titans on August 29, 2019.
+On August 24, in a preseason game against the Indianapolis Colts, Piñeiro connected on field goals from 21 yards and 58 yards while also going 2-for-2 on extra points.
+He finished the 2019 preseason connecting on 8 of 9 field goals and 3 of 4 extra points.
+Piñeiro's misses included a 48-yard field goal attempt against the Carolina Panthers on August 8 and an extra point attempt that went very wide to the left against the Tennessee Titans on August 29.

-In the first game of the 2019 regular season against the Green Bay Packers, Piñeiro made his first NFL field goal on a 38-yard kick.
-The field goal ended up being the only points the Bears scored as they lost 10–3.
-During Week 2, Piñeiro kicked a game-winning 53-yard field goal as time expired to give the Bears a 16–14 win over the Denver Broncos.
+During the season-opener against the Green Bay Packers, Piñeiro made his first NFL field goal on a 38-yard kick, which ended up being the only points the Bears scored as they lost 10–3.
+In the next game against the Denver Broncos, Piñeiro kicked a game-winning 53-yard field goal as time expired to give the Bears a narrow 16–14 road victory.
 He also made a 52-yard field goal in the second quarter.
-For his performance, Piñeiro was named NFC Special Teams Player of the Week.
+Piñeiro was named NFC Special Teams Player of the Week for his performance.